Information for Surgical Patients

 - yellowing of the skin or eyes

-- contact your family doctor or health care provider immediately or
+- contact your family doctor or St. Michael's doctor or nurse immediately

 - call 911 or go to the nearest Emergency Room